cryptodev1990/mercator/dev-notes/duber.md

   - How: top-level namespaces with carets beside them, click the caret and reveal
   - [X] Generate new OpenAPI schema client
   - [X] Read new shape-metadata endpoint -- /geofencer/namespaces
-  - [ ] Add the ability for the user to rename namespace -- PATCH /geofencer/namespaces/namespace-id
+  - [ ] Add the ability for the user to rename namespace -- PATCH /geofencer/namespaces/namespace-id -- Click to rename
+  - [ ] Add a namespace with a `+` icon
-  - [ ] Add ability to delete a namespace
+  - [ ] Add delete with a right-click and delete
+  - [ ] How to assign shapes to namepaces?
   - [ ] Add ability to move shapes between namespaces

 ## 10-13-22